-

 Benoit Miribel

-Benoit Miribel has been Secretary General of the Une Santé Durable pour Tous since June 2020.
-He was previously Director of Public Health at Institut Mérieux (2018-2020) and Managing Director of Fondation Mérieux (2007-2018).
+Benoit Miribel is the Secretary General of Une Santé Durable pour Tous since June 2020.

 Olivier Nay

-He was Senior Adviser to the Global AIDS Coordinator at UNESCO, in partnership with the UNAIDS Programme (2003-07).
+He was Senior Adviser to the Global AIDS Coordinator at UNESCO (2003-07) and he collaborated with the UNAIDS program and the World Bank.

-Olivier Nay has been a member of the Institut universitaire de France (2008-12), President of the Political Science Section of the National Council of Universities (2009-2015) and Vice-President of the Permanent Commission of the National Council of Universities (2011-15), Vice-President of the French Political Science Association (2010-16).
-He is currently a member of the Executive Committee of the International Political Science Association.
+Olivier Nay has been a junior member of the Institut universitaire de France (2008-12), President of the Political Science Section of the National Council of Universities (2009-2015) and Vice-President of the Permanent Commission of the National Council of Universities (2011-15).
+He was the Vice-President of the French Political Science Association (2010-16) and a member of the Executive Committee of the International Political Science Association (IPSA).

-He is the author of numerous scientific publications on international organizations, development aid policies and the production of international development standards.
+He is the author of numerous scientific publications on international governance, development aid policies and global health.

 Agnès Soucat